N.Y. Racing, Pari-Mutuel Wagering and Breeding Law Section 236

 2.

-The balance of the retained percentage of such pool and of the breaks shall be held by such corporation for its own use and purposes, except that in addition to any payments to purses provided for in subdivision one of this section, an amount equal to two and one-half percent of the total pools resulting from on-track regular bets and exotic bets and an amount equal to three and one-half percent of the total pools resulting from on-track multiple bets and an amount equal to twelve percent of on-track super exotic bets shall be used exclusively for the purpose of increasing purses (including stakes, premiums and prizes) awarded to horses in races conducted by such corporation.
+The balance of the retained percentage of such pool shall be held by such corporation for its own use and purposes, except that in addition to any payments to purses provided for in subdivision one of this section, an amount equal to two and one-half percent of the total pools resulting from on-track regular bets and exotic bets and an amount equal to three and one-half percent of the total pools resulting from on-track multiple bets and an amount equal to twelve percent of on-track super exotic bets shall be used exclusively for the purpose of increasing purses (including stakes, premiums and prizes) awarded to horses in races conducted by such corporation.
 Such two and one-half percent and three and one-half percent shall be in addition to (i) four and one-half percent of such total pools resulting from regular and multiple wagers and five and one-half percent of such total pools resulting from exotic wagers, or

 (ii)